zhengchy95/intel-ai-corebuilder/README.md

 For detailed installation instructions specific to your platform, see our Installation Guide.

-## 📖 Usage

-### Quick Start
+## 🧑‍💻 How to Use

+1. **Download the latest release**
+   Go to the [Releases page](https://github.com/zhengchy95/intel-ai-corebuilder/releases) and download the intel-ai-corebuilder.exe

-1. Make sure Intel AI Assistant Builder is running in Windows Services
+2. **Ensure Intel AI Assistant Builder is running**
+   The UI requires the Assistant Builder service to be active for full functionality.

-2. Run Intel AI Corebuilder
+3. **Start Intel AI Corebuilder**
+   Double-click the executable and make sure run it as administrator.

 ## 🏗️ Architecture